LitGroup/enumerable.php/README.md

 `Enumerable` works as runtime-constant.
 Enumerable type cannot be serialized.
-If you need to store representation of enumerable in a database or send it via an API yor can use index of enumerable as representation.
+If you need to store representation of enumerable in a database or send it via an API you can use index of enumerable as representation.

 ```php
 $enum->getIndex();